The Importance of Professionalism

 Why should you engage an advisor; and when doing so, why should you engage someone with professional credentials?
 Many business owners engage consultants when existing competencies cannot be developed internally.
 External perspective is often required when planning and introducing change.

 Advice to design and run you business is fundamentally different from the advice provided by bankers, lawyers and accountants.
 Management consulting involves developing business strategies, organization structures, operational processes, managing resources, and implementing change.

 Unfortunately, many start-up entrepreneurs turn to friends, colleagues, bankers, and their accountants for advice on strategic aspects of their business.
-The value of this advice is sometimes limited, or even questionable, due to inadequate modeling tools, limited experience, conflict of interest, or incompleteness.
-These entrepreneurs are generally asking professionals to provide advice that is beyond the scope of their certification.
+The value of this advice is sometimes limited, or even questionable due to their scope of practice, limited business experience, and possible conflicts of interest.
 There is an alternative…

 The international Certified Management Consulting designation (CMC) is awarded to individuals who have satisfied a combination of education and practical consulting experience.
 In Canada, provincial registrars regulate member activities and formally manage complaints associated with professionalism and standards set for CMC members.
 The provincial institutes also support and regulate ongoing professional development through education, peer assessment, and networking activities.